Castellon-ACM/NetSpider/README.md

 ## 🛠️ Technology Stack

-- **Java:** ☕ Main program for orchestrating the scanning process, managing threads, and generating PDF reports.
+- **Java:** ☕ Main program for control the scanning process, managing threads, and generating PDF reports.

 - **C++:** 🛠️ High-speed module for port scanning and service detection.